Lab Diamond Buying Guide

 *Learn more about the sustainability guarantee here.

-We carry a selection of Carbon Neutral lab diamonds grown in the USA.
+We carry a selection of lab diamonds sustainably created with zero emissions and grown in the USA.

 We’re holding true to our word.
 That is, helping the world be a better place one diamond at a time.
 That starts with building a carbon neutral future.
-Our collection of Carbon Neutral lab diamonds are certified by Natural Capital Partners.
+Our collection of Zero Emissions lab diamonds are certified by Natural Capital Partners.

 *Learn more about the carbon neutral guarantee here